oeo/trk/README.md

 bucket(y) reporting.

 ## key concepts
-- events are recorded as objects (`.record()), the only requirement is that they have an `event` property
+- events are recorded as objects (`.record()`), the only requirement is it has an `event` property
 - redis counters are modified on the fly into different areas as events come in
 - the time granularity supported is _daily_
-- there are 4 types of configurable recording properties
+- there are 4 types of configurable properties for recording events
   1. `bmp` _("bitmap")_ counts unique values occurrences for this key
   1. `add` counts number of occurrences for each value of this key
   1. `addv` _("add value")_ sum of the values for all occurrences of this key